 You’ll have countless opportunities to stop and explore as you ride this cross-state route.
 Here are four we recommend:

 If you love steam locomotives, Steamtown National Historic Site is a must-see destination.
-From the history of the American railroad to working roundhouses and even short train excursions, this national treasure offers amazing opportunities to experience an important element in the history of American industry.
+From information about the history of the American railroad to working roundhouses and even short train excursions, this national treasure offers amazing opportunities to experience an important element in the history of American industry.

 Known as the Grand Canyon of Pennsylvania, Pine Creek Gorge—located within Tioga State Forest—is more than 45 miles long and up to 1,500 feet deep.
 Pine Creek Rail Trail, a hiking and bicycling path developed along a former railroad line, follows its namesake creek.
 For amazing views of the gorge, visit Leonard Harrison State Park.